Business plan 2024/25

 1. We will promote the value of the profession and provide a compelling member offer

-We will continue to grow members' engagement, the value they see in their membership and their sense of belonging to the Law Society.
+We have made progress over the last two years in growing members' engagement, the value they see in their membership and their sense of belonging to the Law Society.

-We will achieve this by being a powerful voice for solicitors, championing issues that matter to them and providing support and resources to help them succeed in their careers, businesses and organisations.
+We will achieve further progress by being a powerful voice for solicitors, championing issues that matter to them and providing support and resources to help them succeed in their careers, businesses and organisations.

 2. We will protect the justice system and make sure it applies to everyone equally

-We have a highly successful track record of positively influencing legislation and policy.
+We continue to build on our successful track record of positively influencing legislation and policy.

 We do this by bringing together the world-class expertise of our members to ensure new legislation, policy and regulation protects and promotes access to justice and the rule of law.